shorepine/tulipcc/README.md

 | MIDI 5V       | 5V           | L21                          | MIDI 5v        |
 | MIDI GND      | GND          | L22                          | MIDI GND       |

 Also, you may want to ground all remaining display pins if you're seeing flickering.
+But make sure not to connect anything to `D2`, it stays not connected.

 ## How to compile and help develop Tulip